The project is demolishing structures on the Edmonton Spectrum property (formerly known as the Northlands Park Racetrack & Casino).

 - Satellite dishes east of the chiller building

-The demolition of these structures will be completed using heavy equipment, including excavators, cranes and dump trucks.
-A misting system will apply water to the debris to control airborne dust.
+The demolition of these structures is being completed using heavy equipment, including excavators, cranes and dump trucks.

 Impacts of the Demolition

-The demolition will not pose a health or safety risk as all hazards will be managed.
-Steps will be taken to reduce dust, as well as minimize noise and vibrations.
+The demolition does not pose a health or safety risk as all hazards are being managed.
+Steps are being taken to reduce dust, as well as minimize noise and vibrations.
 The project is not anticipated to impact events or parking at the Edmonton EXPO Centre.

 After the Demolition Project

-The land will be put up for sale as part of the Edmonton Exhibition Lands redevelopment.
-The planning, design and construction associated with any future redevelopment are not part of the demolition project.
+The land will be put up for sale as part of the Edmonton Exhibition Lands development.
+The planning, design and construction associated with any future development are not part of the demolition project.

 Frequently Asked Questions